techidaily/site-win11-tips/source/_posts/the-secret-techniques-for-a-transparent-windows-11-title-bar.md

 ## 1\.
 Tweak Windows Settings

- You can[customize the Windows 11 taskbar](https://www.makeuseof.com/windows-11-customize-taskbar/) and add a transparency effect by changing your system settings.
+ You can [customize the Windows 11 taskbar](https://www.makeuseof.com/windows-11-customize-taskbar/) and add a transparency effect by changing your system settings.
 Here’s how you can do it:

 1. Press**Windows key + I** to launch Windows Settings.
 2. Head to**Personalization > Colors** .